danielonsombi/Web-Development-Bootcamp/ReadME.md

     This is equivalent to the dbank app's dbank_assets folder that contains the index.html file that has the logo, css, index.js etc files.

+    We then need to create a new file called dfx.json by simply openning up the project which in this case is 22.0/Internet Computer Projects/CSS - My Site then adding the file.

+    Inside the dfx.json we will describe how our canister looks to the internet computer.

+    One thing to notice is that on deploying, the deployment process will collapse our file structure and put them in the same level as our favicon and index.html files.

+    We therefore have to do away with our references, i.e any files that are within a folder.
+For instance, change the css/styles.css to style.css

+    With this we can run the dfx deploy command to deploy it to the network.
+This will use some of our cycles to deploy the newly created canister.

+SECTION 40: Building DApps on ICP with a React Frontend
+207. How to configure a DFX Created Project to Use React For new application cd into the project directory then use the command:

+        dfx new dkeeper

+    to create the new application On enter, select the language and the frontend to be used in your application.
+For frontend select React then select difinity